samwisehawkins/wrftools/README.md

 Any configuration options can also be specified on the command-line, where they will override those in the config file e.g.

-    $> python run_forecast.py --config=<config_file> --log_level=debug
+    $> python run_forecast.py --config=<config_file> --log.level=debug

 See [example/forecast.yaml](example/forecast.yaml) for an explanation of options

 ## Modularity

-The design is slowly evolving into a more modular structure, but one that allows all of the modules to be run together if so desired.
+The forecast process is divided into stages.
-I will call these modules stages, to distinguish them from pure python modules, and to highlight the fact they typically are run sequentially.
 There are currently the following stages:

 * fetch          - a thin wrapper around gribmaster, fetches boundary conditions
 * prepare        - ensures correct files present, does some linking, updates namelist files